 Booking.com tends to have the greatest selection and often has some of the best Mexico hotel deals too.
 But it’s worth also checking Hotels.com.
 In Mexico, we’ve found hotels.com tends to have less properties listed throughout Mexico, compared to Booking.
 But we regularly find better Mexico hotel deals listed on Hotels.com.
 It can be worth searching both when looking for hotel deals in Mexico.

 Luxury accommodation can be found in most major cities and are in abundance throughout Mexico’s prime beach areas.
 Mexico’s all-inclusive resorts can be a relaxing, indulgent, and wonderful experience.
-But you must also realize that all-inclusives can be isolating to the many charms found outside the resort’s walls.
+But you must also realize that all-inclusive resorts can isolate visitors from the many charms found outside the resort’s walls.

-Resort prices in Mexico are usually slightly less than comparable properties in the US, but still cost well into the hundreds per night.
+Resort prices in Mexico usually cost slightly less than comparable properties in the US and Caribbean destinations, but still cost well into the hundreds per night.
 Better deals on luxury hotels in Mexico can be found in the off-season and away from the coast.

 Rental Units like Airbnb and VBRO can be a good choice for accommodation in Mexico, particularly so for long-term stays and/or for larger groups.

 To score an awesome place you’ll enjoy, practice these travel tips before booking a home rental in Mexico: